Meet Our Team

 Alivea Turner, NCCPSS

 • Alivea’s struggles with substance misuse and mental health diagnoses began early, as they began using substances and attempted to end their life for the first time at the age of 12.
 They have struggled with their mental health diagnoses for as long as they can remember.
-They have experienced/lived in houselessness, jail and domestic abuse and during those times, they knew they would eventually get out and help others.
-Alivea recently hit a milestone of four years living a healthy lifestyle and prioritizing themself and their child.
-Their life turned around in 2019 and they have been living a stable, healthy and mindful life ever since.
-They have a desire to work with LGBTQ+ individuals and truly feels that they can relate and show tenderness to anyone they work with.
-They have acquired many certifications to achieve the most training possible to be the best Certified Peer Support Specialist they can be and has a heart to share their love, understanding, and knowledge with anyone who needs it.
+She has experienced/lived in houselessness, jail and domestic abuse and during those times, she knew she would eventually get out and help others.
+Alivea recently hit a milestone of five years living a healthy lifestyle and prioritizing herself and their child.
+Her life turned around in 2019 and they have been living a stable, healthy and mindful life ever since.
+She has a desire to work with marginalized populations and ensure that individuals feel represented through her work.
+Alivea truly feels that she can relate and show tenderness to anyone they work with.
+Alivea has a heart to share their love, understanding, and knowledge with anyone who needs it.

 • You can reach Alivea directly at Alivea@lovenrespect.org